gdalle/DifferentiationInterface.jl/DifferentiationInterface/README.md

 - [Tracker.jl](https://github.com/FluxML/Tracker.jl)
 - [Zygote.jl](https://github.com/FluxML/Zygote.jl)

-Note that in some cases, using DifferentiationInterface.jl will be slower than calling backend-specific utilities.
+Note that in some cases, going through DifferentiationInterface.jl might be slower than a direct call to the backend's API.
-This is mostly true for Enzyme.jl, whose handling of activities and multiple arguments unlocks additional performance compared to our simple API.
+This is mostly true for Enzyme.jl, whose handling of activities and multiple arguments unlocks additional performance.
 We are working on this challenge, and welcome any suggestions or contributions.
+Meanwhile, if differentiation fails or takes too long, consider using Enzyme.jl directly.

 ## Installation